 Typically, although not always, short sales are reserved for situations of extreme financial hardship; just prior a bank beginning foreclosure proceedings.

 Short sales are not automatic, however.
 Homeowners must often prove the merits of a short sale to their lender, which often involves documenting that selling a home for less than its worth is the best and most viable option for all parties involved.

 The short sale process starts with a letter of hardship.

 To prove your short sale worthiness to the bank, you’ll be asked to submit a cover letter which explains your hardship, and to provide full financial disclosure.
 You will also need your original purchase contract, a balance sheet of your income and expenses, your asset statements and proof of income, and two years of federal tax returns.

-Lenders prefer handwritten letters and are more apt to agree to a short sale for homeowners who may have lost jobs or encountered significant medical bills, as opposed to those who engaged careless spending.
+Lenders prefer handwritten letters and are more apt to agree to a short sale for homeowners who may have lost jobs or encountered significant medical bills, as opposed to those who engaged in careless spending.

 Draft a compelling letter and avoid extraneous details.
 Be short, be thorough, and be complete.